Participate in a Jane Jacobs Walk

 A Jane Jacobs Walk (previously known as Jane’s Walk USA) is a free neighborhood walking, biking, and/or transit tour that celebrates and investigates the people and places that make a city great.
 While most Jane Jacobs Walks are designed around a theme (architecture, local culture and history, city planning, local cuisine, mobility challenges, nature, etc.), most of all, a Jane Jacobs Walk is an opportunity to meet new people, and to have a great time.

-Most Jane Jacobs Walk events take place annually on the first weekend in May to coincide with Jane Jacobs’ birthday.
-This year, most Jane Jacobs Walks will happen on May 5th and 6th.
-Jane Jacobs Walks can also be organized and led at any other time of the year by enthusiastic local people or organizations.
+Several Jane Jacobs Walk events take place annually on the first weekend in May to coincide with Jane Jacobs’ birthday, however we encourage Jane Jacobs Walks be organized and led throughout the year by enthusiastic local people or organizations.

 How do I find a Jane Jacobs Walk event near me?